David Bangs: Biography

 Bangs worked as a public mural painter in central London from 1980 to 1990.

-Bangs has campaigned on a number of fronts to protect access rights to Sussex Downland.
+Bangs has campaigned on a number of fronts to protect access rights to the Sussex Downland.
 He is the co-founder of Keep Our Downs Public.
 In 2016 councils across Sussex threatened to privatise large areas of the Downs, including Brighton Council's Downland Estate, Worthing Council's Downland Estate, and Eastbourne Council's Downland Estate.
 Bangs was in the leadership teams of successful campaigns to prevent their sale from public ownership to private ownership.

-Bangs was co-leader of the Sussex Access Campaign and its programme of mass trespasses that helped build pressure for the enactment of a partial right to roam in the CROW Act (Countryside and Rights of Way Act, 2000)..
+Bangs was co-leader of the Sussex Access Campaign and its programme of mass trespasses that helped build pressure for the enactment of a partial right to roam in the CROW Act (Countryside and Rights of Way Act, 2000).
 More recently (2021) he has co-founded the Landscapes of Freedom project and collaborated with Nick Hayes and Guy Shrubsole to protest the short fallings of the CROW act, which Shrubsole claims still only gives the public access to 8% of land and 3% of rivers in England.

-Landscapes of Freedom organised a mass trespass of three hundred plus people on the 24th July 2021 where 300 people walked from the Waterhall, Brighton to Pangdean Bottom to protest the statistic that Hayes called a "national scandal".
-Bangs said reconnecting people with nature is “crucial for stopping global ecocide”.
+Landscapes of Freedom organised a mass trespass of three hundred plus people on 24 July 2021 where 300 people walked from the Waterhall, Brighton to Pangdean Bottom to protest the statistic that Hayes called a "national scandal".
+Bangs said reconnecting people with nature is "crucial for stopping global ecocide".
 In a speech given at the event he said, “If people cannot be in nature, people can’t defend it.
 What the eye cannot see, the heart cannot grieve.
-Brighton council must designate all downland under its management as statutory access land”.On the 24th September 2022 the Landscapes of Freedom organised another mass trespass of a similar scale under the banner ‘Worth Forest is worth saving’ – to stand against plans for a Center Parcs holiday resort at the ancient woodland of Oldhouse Warren.
+Brighton council must designate all downland under its management as statutory access land”.On 24 September 2022, Landscapes of Freedom organised another mass trespass of a similar scale under the banner ‘Worth Forest is worth saving’ – to stand against plans for a Center Parcs holiday resort at the ancient woodland of Oldhouse Warren.
+The campaign was ultimately successful and Center Parcs pulled out of the project citing biodiversity concerns.

 Bangs has co-led other successful campaigns such as 'Defend Council Housing' which campaigned against the privatisation (stock transfer) of the City of Brighton's council housing (2005–2007).

 Bangs has appeared on Radio 4's Today Programme, Farming Today and Pebble Mill at One and he has also appeared on the BBC1 programme Countryfile.